Leadership and Staff

 John Huggins, Ph.D.

 Dr. John Huggins currently serves as the Technology Officer of the National Security Collaboration Center (NSCC) at the University of Texas at San Antonio (UTSA), leading the center’s technical research thrusts including cybersecurity, electromagnetic spectrum operations, and artificial intelligence/machine learning.
-He has over twenty years of research and operational experience with Department of Defense and other Federal programs, including as a Principal Research Engineer at Georgia Tech Research Institute (GTRI), and as a U.S. Naval Flight Officer.
+He has over twenty years of research and operational experience with the Department of Defense and other Federal programs, including as a Principal Research Engineer at Georgia Tech Research Institute (GTRI) and a U.S. Naval Flight Officer.

 Beth Manning, CFRA

-Senior Director for Finance and Administration
+Senior Director, Finance and Administration

 Ms. Manning earned her B.B.A. in Accounting from Texas A&M University in 1990 and is a Certified Financial Research Administrator.
 She began her career in higher education as a post-award research administrator with the Texas A&M Research Foundation and spent several years with the Texas Engineering Experiment Station in contract negotiation and administration.
 Ms. Manning also worked six years for The A&M University System Office of Budgets and Accounting as a senior accountant preparing a variety of state and federal financial reports, overseeing grants administration, and providing system-wide training of fiscal policies and procedures.

 She joined UTSA’s Office of Research in 2006 after spending fourteen years serving the Texas A&M community.
-Ms. Manning was UTSA’s first research contract negotiator responsible for the negotiation of all sponsored contracts, agreements and subcontracts with various federal, state and private entities, including MOU’s, MOA’s, Material Transfer Agreements, Non-Disclosure Agreement’s, Teaming Agreements and Consortia Agreements.
+Ms. Manning was UTSA’s first research contract negotiator responsible for the negotiation of all sponsored contracts, agreements and subcontracts with various federal, state and private entities, including MOUs, MOAs, Material Transfer Agreements, Non-Disclosure Agreement, Teaming Agreements and Consortia Agreements.
 Her extensive financial and accounting background enabled her to move into the VP’s office as its Director for Finance and then Assistant Vice President for Research Finance and Operations.
 Ms. Manning has led many diverse teams including Research Finance, Grants and Contracts Financial Services, Quality Assurance and Risk Management, Research Infrastructure Support and the Research Computing and Business Intelligence units.
 She also served as UTSA’s representative on the UT System Research Core Governance Committee.

 Charles 'Coz' Cosnowski, MSAE, MAS, MCW